dodiameer/mikro-graphql/README.md

 A simple GraphQL API built with PostgreSQL, Typescript, and MikroORM, to show how to do simple CRUD functionality with relations in GraphQL.

+All mutations are private and will only execute if a client provides an "admin secret" in the Authorization header.
+By default the secret is "admin-secret", to override it set the "ADMIN_CLIENT_SHARED_SECRET" environment variable (Don't forget to set it in production!).
+To disable, remove "Authorized" decorator.
+To modify, edit `src/utils/middleware/isAdmin.ts` and the context function in `src/index.ts`

 ## How to run

 1. Clone repo and install using `yarn`